-Exploration in 2010 consisted of prospecting, mapping, lithogeochemical grab sampling, clearing, hand trenching, channel sampling with a portable circular saw and diamond drilling.
+Exploration in 2010 consisted of prospecting, mapping, lithogeochemical grab sampling, clearing, hand trenching, channel sampling with a portable circular saw, and diamond drilling.
 This exploration program was conducted across the entire Fox Harbour volcanic belt, with the main area of focus being the Foxtrot Project.

 Search Minerals commenced a Phase I drill program at Foxtrot Project in Q4 2010.
-The Phase I drill program consisted of 23 drill holes totalling 3,955 m to a depth of 100 m and along 2 km of strike.
-A Phase II drill program was completed in Q3 2011 and consisted of 20 drill holes totalling 4,083 m to a depth of 200 m along a 500m strike.
-The Mineral Resources estimate contained in this report is based on Phase I and II drilling.
+The Phase I drill program consisted of 23 drill holes totalling 3,955 m to a depth of 100 m and along two kilometres of strike.
+A Phase II drill program was completed in Q3 2011 and consisted of 20 drill holes totalling 4,083 m to a depth of 200 m along a 500 m strike.

-A Phase III drill program commenced in Q4 2011 and was completed in Q1 2012.
+A Phase III drill program commenced in Q4 2011 and was completed in Q1 2012, and consisted of 29 diamond drill holes totalling 10,896 m.